dave89gray/CI_PP1_TTC/README.md

 <img src="docs/user_story_testing/user_story_testing_3.png">
 </details>

-4. As a first time user, i want to get to know some of the people who work there.
+3. As a first time user i want to see some of the employees that work there.
+8. As a returning user i want to know who are some of the people that may work on my project.
+12. As website owner i want users to see the faces of some of our employees.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|